ruicatxiao/Automated_Bulk_Segregant_Analysis/README.md

 ## Output
-All final output tables are lcoated in "tables" folder.
+All final output tables are located in "tables" folder.
 All generated plots file are located in "plots" folder

+## In Development
+- Outlier SNPs removal via median absolute deviation (MAD)
+- TriCube smoothing of SNP frequency distribution
+- QTLSeqR processing, g-prime calculation and plotting
+- nf-core adaptation to remove local depdenency requirements

 ## Credits